santagoy/san-tagoy-xyz/content/games/Wanton Pinoy Spaghetti/violence.md

 ## Healing

-When you take an Injury and happen to survive a violent encounter due to someone's intervention, you must spend a week resting in a safe place per injury to heal.
+When you take an Injury and happen to survive a violent encounter due to an ally's intervention, you must spend a week resting in a safe place per injury to heal.
 3 injuries means 3 weeks for example.

-After 3 days of receiving injuries, you may move around and act in some handicapped capacity.
-You will, however, retain those injuries until you heal.
+After 3 days of receiving injuries, you may move around and act in some debilitated capacity.
+You, however, retain those injuries until you heal.